rossaddison/yii2-house2house/README.md

        yii migrate-db-non-namespaced    (if a defined php path  eg. c:\wamp64\bin\php\php7.4.4 in *environment settings* under windows)

-   The migrate command will look at the db component contained in **common**/config/main-local.php and install the migrations to the  named database eg. h2h_db on your localhost or to your_domain_co_uk_db on your host using the commands which have been constructed in the ControllerMap in **console**/config/main.php eg. the command  'migrate-db-namespaced'.
+Regarding the above Yii migrate command, it will look at the db component contained in **common**/config/main-local.php and install the migrations to the  named database eg. h2h_db on your localhost or to your_domain_co_uk_db on your host using the commands which have been constructed in the ControllerMap in **console**/config/main.php eg. the command  'migrate-db-namespaced'.

-   This command will use the migration paths contained in **console**\config\main.php.
+This command will use the migration paths contained in **console**/config/main.php.
 There are currently two paths sjaakp/pluto and  frontend/migrations.
 Although the migration generator Gii created these migrations from tables, they have been namespaced ("pathed") ie. the word Namespace has been manually inserted at the top of the migration file generated and placed in the relevant folder on that path/namespace after Gii generated the migration file from the developer's table.

 The backup module ellera does not contain a namespace and is included in the composer.json therefore we have to run this separately under the *migrate-db-non-namespaced* command.

 1. Linux via eg. Putty for your **subsequent** databases:

        php yii migrate-db1

+1. If on your localhost on windows:

+       yii migrate-db1

 1. Repeat this process up until the 10th database if you intend to share your site to up to 10 companies.
 As you have probably noticed all 10 commands are contained in **console**\config\main.php under the controllerMap.
 1. If you have more than 10 companies/divisions/units that you as administrator are wanting to signup you will need to edit the following four files: